39 Essex Chambers pupil barrister recruitment

 The Legal Cheek View

-39 Essex Chambers is one of the largest sets in the country, with over 150 barristers operating out of offices in London and Manchester, as well as Singapore and Kuala Lumpur.
+39 Essex Chambers is one of the largest sets in the country, with 160 barristers (55 of those are silks!) operating out of offices in London and Manchester, as well as Singapore and Kuala Lumpur.
 Given the set’s size, it is perhaps unsurprising that its tenants have such a broad range of expertise.
 The set does pretty much everything apart from crime and family, with its greatest strengths being in personal injury, Court of Protection and community care work, professional discipline, and environment law.
 Other areas practised by tenants include public, commercial, and clinical negligence — to name just a few!

 One of the best things about being a tenant at multidisciplinary set 39 Essex is that there is a broad range of work on offer.
 The set spreads itself across public and private work, and clients range from private individuals to trade unions, government departments to private companies.
 As well as its highly-respected domestic practice, 39 Essex serves jurisdictions such as the UAE, China, the USA, South Africa, and Qatar — very exciting!
 Pupils and juniors praise the “really wide range of work available” with one stating: “The work is incredibly complex and challenging.
 During pupillage I was exposed to cases that were often in the newspapers!”